Digital image representing Informatica data quality.

 Much dark data comes from the automatic sensors that are part and parcel of the Internet of Things.
 IoT sensors are always on, collecting data about their environment, even if most of this data is unnecessary and unused.

-How Much Dark Data Is There?
+How Much Dark Data is There?

 How much of the data collected today is dark data?
 It’s difficult to measure, but an IBM study estimated that 80% of all current data is dark data